KDFlow: A User-Friendly and Efficient Knowledge Distillation Framework for Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce \textbf{KDFlow}, an efficient and user-friendly knowledge distillation (KD) framework for LLMs.
-To overcome the inefficiency of existing frameworks, KDFlow decouples the architecture by deploying the teacher model on a high-throughput inference engine (SGLang) and the student on a dedicated training backend (FSDP2).
-To eliminate the massive network communication bottleneck caused by this decoupling, we propose a hidden-state transfer and logit recomputation mechanism, ensuring strict mathematical equivalence to standard full-logit KD.
-Experiments demonstrate that KDFlow achieves a 1.44× to 6.36× training speedup over state-of-the-art baselines without compromising downstream task performance.
+In this paper, we introduce \textbf{KDFlow}, an efficient and user-friendly KD framework for LLMs.
+KDFlow decouples the architecture by deploying the teacher model on a high-throughput inference engine (SGLang) and the student on a dedicated training backend (FSDP2).
+To eliminate the communication bottleneck caused by this decoupling, we propose a hidden-state transfer and logit recomputation mechanism, ensuring strict theoretical equivalence to standard full-vocabulary KD.
+Experiments demonstrate that KDFlow achieves a 1.44$\times$ to 6.36$\times$ training speedup over state-of-the-art baselines without compromising downstream task performance.
 By natively supporting off-policy, on-policy, and cross-tokenizer distillation, KDFlow serves as a comprehensive infrastructure to accelerate future LLM compression and post-training research.